sbi-dev/sbi/tutorials/README.md

 ### Analysis:
 - [Conditional distributions](07_conditional_distributions.ipynb) demonstrates how to use the posterior distribution to distinguish between variable and finely-tuned parameters and explore potential compensation mechanisms.
-- [Posterior sensitivity analysis](09_sensitivity_analysis.ipynb) shows hhow to perform a sensitivity analysis of a model.
+- [Posterior sensitivity analysis](09_sensitivity_analysis.ipynb) shows how to perform a sensitivity analysis of a model.

 ### Examples:
 - [Hodgkin-Huxley example](../examples/00_HH_simulator.ipynb)